yackx/c64/README.md

 Nothing beats the feel of real hardware, but emulators are certainly convenient.

-Deploying programs to an actual C64 (or anything close like a FPGA) is an option, but convenience, we will target and work with an emulator, a macro assembler from this era and a modern editor.
+Deploying programs to an actual C64 (or anything close like a FPGA) is an option, but for simplicity, we will target and work with an emulator, a macro assembler from this era and a modern editor.

 ## Setup 🛠️